2013 Iranian presidential election: IPOS polls

 As one of the few telephone polling systems in Iran, IPOS (Iranian Elections Tracking Polls) institute ran a daily poll system for the election, by claiming that they have the only official poll system in Iranian presidential election.
 The poll is based on the daily phone interviews with a sample size of around 1,000 people per day.
 The poll also reported that between 60 and 75% of the people confirmed they will participate in the presidential election.

 On 6 June 2013 Ghalibaf held a strong lead in the poll with the support of 39% of decided voters.
 However, the poll notified that 57% of voters are undecided, meaning that the poll result can be changed easily.
 Rezaee and Jalili had the second and third place with 16.8 and 13.9% of decided voters respectively.

 On 10 June 2013 Ghalibaf still held a lead in the presidential race, but this time with the support of 27% of decided voters.
 Ghalibaf votes has started to decrease after the third national TV debate held on 7 June 2013.
 The percentage of undecided voters decreased to 47%.
 Jalili and Rezaee had the second and third place with 16.5 and 16% of decided voters respectively.
 Rouhani's votes started to increase after the third national TV debate reaching from 8 to 14%.
 After Aref's withdrawal on 11 June 2013 and decreasing the undecided voters percentage, some significant changes in the percentages are expected in the following days.

 On 12 June 2013 Rouhani made a notable lead in the presidential race, reaching 32% of decided votes.
 Ghalibaf votes has continued to decrease to 24.4% of decided voters.
 The percentage of undecided voters decreased to 42%.
 Jalili, Rezaee and Velayati had the third to fifth place with a rally small margin of difference.

 On 13 June 2013 in the final results, Rouhani reached 38% of decided votes.
 Ghalibaf votes remained on 25% of decided voters.
 The percentage of undecided voters decreased to 38.7%.
 Rezaee, Jalili and Velayati were in third to fifth place.

 Results

 According to the Ministry of Interior, 50,483,192 were eligible to vote in the first round.
 Over 66,000 polling stations were set up across the country.
 Expatriates were able to vote in 285 polling stations set-up in their respective countries.
-Due to its massive population, Tehran Province had the highest number of polling stations with over 17,000.
+Due to its massive population, Tehran province had the highest number of polling stations with over 17,000.

-At 20:30 local time, the ministry announced Rouhani as the new president.
+Rouhani narrowly avoided a second round, receiving 50.71% of all votes cast.
+At 20:30 the ministry announced Rouhani as the new president.

-Split percentages are from the Ministry of Interior of Iran, based on all votes cast.
-This is because 50%+ of all votes is needed to win the first round.

-Votes by provinces
+By province

 The table below displays the official vote tallies by province.